 Future phases of the project will include interior renovation of the main lobby, atrium, and upper floors.
 Bank officials are using that as a chance to rethink how business is conducted and how to best serve its clients.
 Currently the bank is focusing on the atrium and first floor.
 Completely new finishes inside the atrium include adding a new feature stair in that space.
 It also reconfigures the entry into the bank lobby to create a more visible entrance and dynamic experience.
 The first floor will be completely guttered and remodeled for a new, more efficient bank-taller lobby and office spaces.

-The ongoing renovation should be completed in May 2021.
+The ongoing exterior renovation should be completed in September 2021.